-Generally, you need to pay around $100 more for a Wi-Fi 6 router that has the same feature set as a Wi-Fi 5 counterpart.
+Generally, you need to pay around $100 more for a Wi-Fi 6 router with the same feature set as a Wi-Fi 5 counterpart.
 You can look at this as Wi-Fi 5 counterparts will be more and more affordable as time goes.

-Though there are affordable entry-level Wi-Fi 6 routers out there, they are not faster, nor do they have more features than Wi-Fi 5 counterparts of similar cost.
+Though there are affordable entry-level Wi-Fi 6 routers, they are not faster, nor do they have more features than Wi-Fi 5 counterparts of similar cost.

 Mature, stable, and affordable, Wi-Fi 5 is still the mainstream

-It’s been almost a decade since the first Wi-Fi 5 commercial router was released, the standard has now fully matured.
+Almost a decade since the first Wi-Fi 5 commercial router became available, the standard has now fully matured.
 Hardware equipment now has fewer bugs, if at all, resulting in fast and reliable performance.

 On top of that, the availability of Wi-Fi 6 means Wi-Fi 5 hardware is now more affordable.
-What’s most important is, even today, more mobile devices with Wi-Fi 5 are being released than those that use Wi-Fi 6.
+What’s most important is that even today, more mobile devices with Wi-Fi 5 are being released than those using Wi-Fi 6.
 The standard is still the mainstream and will be relevant for much longer.